-By (a) submitting an instrument appointing a proxy or proxies to vote at the AGM and/or any adjournment thereof or (b) submitting any question prior to, or at the AGM or (c) submitting the pre-registration form in accordance with the AGM Alternative Arrangements Announcement, a member of the Company (i) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty; and (ii) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents or service providers) for the purposes of (collectively, the "Purposes"):
+By (a) submitting a proxy form appointing the Chairman of the AGM to vote at the AGM and/or any adjournment thereof or (b) submitting any question prior to the AGM or (c) submitting the pre-registration form in accordance with the AGM Alternative Arrangements Announcement, a member of the Company (i) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty; and (ii) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents or service providers) for the purposes of (collectively, the "Purposes"):

-- I. the processing and administration by the Company (or its agents or service providers) of proxy forms appointing a proxy or proxies for the AGM (including any adjournment thereof); - II. processing the pre-registration forms for purposes of granting access to members for the Live Webcast or Audio Only Means and providing viewers with any technical assistance, where necessary; - III. addressing selected substantive questions from members received in advance, or live at, the AGM; - IV. the preparation and compilation of the attendance lists, minutes and other documents relating to the AGM (including any adjournment thereof); and - V. enabling the Company (or its agents or service providers) to comply with any applicable laws, listing rules, regulations and/or guidelines.
+- the processing and administration by the Company (or its agents or service providers) of proxy forms appointing the Chairman of the AGM as proxy for the AGM (including any adjournment thereof); - processing the pre-registration forms for purposes of granting access to members for the Live Webcast or Live Audio Stream and providing viewers with any technical assistance, where necessary; - addressing selected substantive questions from members received prior, or at the AGM; - IV. the preparation and compilation of the attendance lists, minutes and other documents relating to the AGM (including any adjournment thereof); and - enabling the Company (or its agents or service providers) to comply with any applicable laws, listing rules, regulations and/or guidelines.